galikbence/genome_annotation/README.md

   There are not only protein coding genes in your _genome of interest_.
 If you want to see the whole picture you should predict __non-coding RNA__ and __tRNA__ coding genes too. [tRNAscan-SE](https://github.com/biopro/genix/tree/master/bin/tRNAscan-SE) is one of the best tools for tRNA gene predictions.
 It is easy to run, fast and it has a [webserver](http://lowelab.ucsc.edu/tRNAscan-SE/).

-  Simple usage (see more in the [manual](https://github.com/biopro/genix/blob/master/bin/tRNAscan-SE/MANUAL)):
+  Simple usage (see more options in the [manual](https://github.com/biopro/genix/blob/master/bin/tRNAscan-SE/MANUAL)):

       tRNAscan-SE [-options] <FASTA file(s)>